Janet A. Harkness Student Paper Award

 Announcement for the Janet A. Harkness Student Paper Award

-WAPOR and AAPOR will award the first annual Janet A. Harkness Student Paper Award in 2013.
-This award is given in memory of Dr. Harkness, internationally recognized for her contributions to cross-cultural survey methodology, who passed away earlier this year.
-The award is open both to current students (graduate or undergraduate) and to those who graduate during calendar year 2012.
-The award is the first ever joint WAPOR/AAPOR award, and the details for the award are available on both the WAPOR and AAPOR websites.
+WAPOR and AAPOR request submissions for the Janet A. Harkness Student Paper Award to be considered for the award as part of the program for the joint annual conference in 2016.
+This award is given in memory of Dr. Janet Harkness, internationally recognized for her contributions to cross-cultural survey methodology, who passed away in 2012.
+The award is open both to current students (graduate or undergraduate) and to those who graduated during calendar year 2015.
+Details for the award are available on both the WAPOR and AAPOR websites.

 We hope that you will consider contributing to the Janet A. Harkness Award Fund, and to the future of 3M survey research.
 Please see below for three easy ways to contribute.